-- 9. Auditory evoked potential battery is indicated when a customer meets any or all of the following criteria: - a.
-Results of previous standard audiometric evaluation are suspect. - b.
-A sudden change in thresholds or fluctuations in thresholds is noted between evaluations. - 10.
-The auditory evoked potential battery must include the following tests: - a. otoacoustic emissions - b. auditory brainstem response - c. cortical evoked response audiometry - 11.
-Where a customer has not had a complete audiology evaluation within six months of the auditory evoked potential battery, or if a sudden change or fluctuation is reported, a repeat audiogram will be performed.
+- 8. Auditory evoked potential battery is indicated when a customer meets any or all of the following criteria: - (a) Results of previous standard audiometric evaluation are suspect. - (b) A sudden change in thresholds or fluctuations in thresholds is noted between evaluations. - 9.
+The auditory evoked potential battery must include the following tests: - (a) otoacoustic emissions - (b) auditory brainstem response - (c) cortical evoked response audiometry - 10.
+Where a worker has not had a complete audiology evaluation within six months of the auditory evoked potential battery, or if a sudden change or fluctuation is reported, a repeat audiogram must be performed.